 The medical profession has a proud record of service to the community.
 This record not only includes personal clinical care, but also involvement in global issues that threaten the future of humanity.
 We aim to use our scientific and medical skills to educate governments and industry, the public and our colleagues by developing educational materials such as Policies and Posters and by direct contact, in the endeavour to highlight the medical importance of our natural environment.
 To our patients we try to provide a role model in the care of the environment for this is part of a preventative health ethos.

-1. DEA values and respects Australia’s indigenous peoples and recognises their long history of sustainable stewardship of country.
+Australia's indigenous peoples and their long history of sustainable stewardship of country.

-We understand that human health and wellbeing are absolutely dependent upon a rich, biodiverse planet where all ecosystems sustain life in balance.
-Humans need a future with clean air and water, healthy soils producing nutritious food and a complex, diverse and interconnected humanity whose needs are met in a sustainable way.
+We understand that human health and wellbeing are absolutely dependent upon a rich, biodiverse planet where healthy ecosystems sustain life in balance.
+Humans need a future with clean air and water, healthy soils producing nutritious food, a stable climate, and a complex, diverse and interconnected humanity whose needs are met in a sustainable way.

-We work towards sustainable development that meets the needs of the present generation without compromising future generations.
+The need for sustainable development that meets the needs of the present generation without compromising future generations;

 You must acknowledge DEA appropriately and you must not distribute content that you have modified.
 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution, No Derivatives 4.0 International License.Click for more detail